sifulsidd/go-off/README.md

 - reads the input the scanner is provided, if empty just exits
 - if not empty we create a lexer and pass in the string we have
 - goes through whole string until it reaches "EOF" and returns that value each time

+### Parser ###
+Parser - turns input into a data structure that represents input Parsers take source code as an input and produce data structures which represents this source code

+*Context-free grammar(CFG)* - set of rules that describe how to form correct (valid according to syntax) sentences in a language